wascus/INFOMR-assign/README.md

 _Step5_tSNE.py_: code for performing dimensionality reduction using t-SNE

 **STEP 6**
+_Step6_Evaluation.py_: file used to evaluate the results of the queries

 **Additional Files**
 _AdditonalFIles_ComputeAverages.py:_ file that calculates averages over the entire file and per class